 Monochrome Bitcoin ETF (IBTC)

 Type of fee or cost Amount How and when paid

 Ongoing annual fees and costs

-Management fees and Management fees and costs The management fees and costs
+Management fees and costs Management fees and costs - 0.50% p.a.
+Indirect costs - 0.00% p.a.
+The management fees and costs incorporate the fees of the Responsible Entity and

-costs The fees and costs for managing your investment - up to 0.98% p.a.
-Indirect costs - 0.00% p.a. incorporates the Responsible Entity's and Investment Manager's fees, estimated Fund expenses and an estimate of indirect costs (if applicable).
-Management fees and costs are calculated as a percentage of the Fund's Net Asset Value.
-They are accrued daily and are paid monthly in arrears.
-Performance fees Amounts deducted from your investment in relation to the performance of the product \$0 The Fund does not charge a performance fee.
-Transaction costs The costs incurred by the Fund when buying or selling assets 0.00% Transaction costs are costs deducted from the Fund's Net Asset Value.
+The fees and costs for managing your investment Investment Manager, estimated Fund expenses and an estimate

+Performance fees Amounts deducted from your investment in relation to the performance of the product \$0 of indirect costs (if applicable).
+Management fees and costs are calculated as a percentage of the Fund's NAV.
+They are accrued daily and are paid quarterly in arrears in bitcoin.
+The Fund does not charge a performance fee.
+Transaction costs The costs incurred by the Fund when buying or selling assets 0.00% Transaction costs are costs deducted from the Fund's NAV.
 The frequency of these deductions depends on the type of transaction and are incurred usually when the cost arises or on a regular invoice schedule.
-This transaction costs amount is net of any amounts recovered by the Buy-Sell Spread.
-Member (Holder) activity rel moves in or out of the produ ated fees and costs (fees for s uct) ervices or when your money Establishment Fee The fee to open your investment Not applicable Not applicable Contribution fee The fee on each amount Not applicable Not applicable contributed to your investment
+This transaction costs amount is net of any amounts recovered by the Buy-Sell Spread. moves in or out of the produ ated fees and costs (fees for solet) ervices or when your money The fee to open your investment Not applicable Not applicable Contribution fee The fee on each amount contributed to your investment Not applicable Not applicable Withdrawal fee The fee on each amount you take out of your investment Redemption Fee: Bitcoin Delivery Method: \$500 Bitcoin Sale Method: \$0 Redemption fees are payable before the Redemption Request is processed.
+Redemption fees are applied to cover withdrawal expenses

-Withdrawal fee The fee on each amount you take out of your investment Redemption Fee: Bitcoin Delivery Method: \$500 Bitcoin Sale Method: \$0 Redemption fees are payable before the Redemption Request is processed.
-Redemption fees are applied to cover withdrawal expenses incurred by the Fund with any excess being retained by the Investment Manager Compulsory Redemption Election Fee: \$500 The Compulsory Redemption Election Fee will be payable by any Holder to the Investment Manager upon any change to the redemption preference for a Compulsory Redemption.
-Buy-Sell spread An amount deducted from your investment representing costs incurred in transactions by the Fund Buy Spread: +0.2% Sell Spread (Bitcoin Sale Method): -0.2% Sell Spread (Bitcoin Delivery Method): 0.00% The Sell Spread will not apply to redemptions using the Bitcoin Delivery Method.
-Paid from an investor's money when an investor applies to purchase or redeem Bitcoin Interests.
-Retained by the Responsible Entity to cover the costs of applications and redemptions.
+Compulsory Redemption Election Fee: \$500 The Compulsory Redemption Election Fee will be payable by any Holder to the Investment Manager upon any change to the Redemption preference for a Compulsory Redemption.
+An amount deducted from your investment representing costs incurred in transactions by the Fund Buy Spread: +0.2% (cash Applications) Sell Spread (Bitcoin Sale Method): -0.2% Buy Spread in specie Applications: 0.00% Sell Spread (Bitcoin Delivery Method): 0.00% Paid from an investor's money when an investor applies to purchase or redeem Bitcoin Interests for cash.
+Retained by the Responsible Entity to cover the costs of cash Applications and Redemptions.
 The Bitcoin Delivery Method is subject to a \$500 Redemption Fee as described above and below.
 Exit fee The fee to close your investment Not applicable Not applicable Switching fee The fee for changing investment options Not applicable Not applicable

-$^{\star}$ Certain additional costs may apply.
-Please refer to "Additional explanation of fees and costs" below.
+^{} Certain additional costs may apply.
+Please refer to 'Additional explanation of fees and costs' below.